alexbarcelo/docker-mailman3/README.md

 The `mailman` user is used inside the container, with UID and GID of 999.
 This means that the `mailman-data` folder (or whatever nanme you choose) should have write permissions for that user.
+This container's entrypoint ensures that by performing a `chown -R ...` on initialization.

-Additionally, postfix should have read permissions on the files generated in that folder --which in `mailman` defaults is permissions 640 with UID=999 and GID=999.
+Additionally, postfix should have read permissions on the files generated in that folder --which in `mailman` defaults is 0640.
 It is up to you of the mechanism in order to achieve this.
 A simple approach is to prepare a special group in the host machine with GID=999 and add postfix user to that group:

-    sudo addgroup --system --gid 999 mailman
+    sudo addgroup --system --gid 999 docker-mailman
-    sudo adduser postfix mailman
+    sudo adduser postfix docker-mailman

 However keep in mind that this is very specific to your deployment, and your mileage will vary.